-Unless stated otherwise, the chair is elected from among the voting members who are in at least their second year of service or who have served a previous term on the committee.
-The election of the chair takes place no later than September 30.
-No person may serve more than two consecutive terms as chair.
+Unless stated otherwise, the Chair is elected from among the voting members who have completed one or more years of service or who have served a previous term on the committee.
+The election of the Chair takes place no later than September 30.
+No person may serve more than two consecutive terms as Chair.

-The chair brings reports and recommendations made by the committee to senate meetings.
+The Chair conveys reports and brings recommendations made by the committee to the senate.

-At the end of each academic year, the chair presents a written report to the senate summarizing the committee's yearly activities and recommendations.
-The chair is responsible for publishing dates and locations of all meetings including the agenda no later than 24 hours prior to the meeting as per university policy, for forwarding all committee minutes to the Vice Chair of the Faculty Senate once approved by committee, and for filing the end of the year report by the end of the academic year.
+At the end of each academic year, the Chair presents a written report to the senate summarizing the committee's yearly activities and recommendations.
+The Chair is responsible for publishing dates and locations of all meetings (including the meeting agenda) no later than 24 hours prior to the meeting as per University policy, for forwarding all committee minutes to the vice Chair of the Faculty Senate once approved by committee, and for filing the annual report by the end of the academic year.

-In cases where the workload of a committee is excessive, the committee will elect a Vice Chair who will perform strictly defined duties for that academic year.
-The Executive Committee of the Faculty Senate will be informed of such an election including information concerning which duties are to be performed by the Vice Chair.
-If the increased workload is not of a temporary nature, the committee will vote to change the charge of the committee in the Faculty Manual to include a Vice Chair, stipulating what duties the Vice Chair will be responsible for.
+In cases where the workload of a committee is excessive, the committee will elect a vice Chair who will perform strictly defined duties for that academic year.
+The Executive Committee of the Faculty Senate will be informed of such an election and provided with information concerning the duties of the Vice Chair.
+If the increased workload is not of a temporary nature, the committee will vote to change the charge of the committee in the Faculty Manual to include a Vice Chair, stipulating which duties the Vice Chair will be responsible for.
 Such changes will be submitted to the Faculty Senate for approval.
-In no cases will a committee elect Co-Chairs.
+In no case will a committee elect co-chairs.